zebra-group/grav-plugin-directus-router/README.md

-request_field - the route of the deprecated url target_field - the new url for the redirect status_field - the status code field. (example value is 301 for permanently moved)
+request_field - the route of the deprecated url target_field - the new url for the redirect status_field - the status code field. (example value is 301 for permanently moved) additionalFilters - here you can specify some more filter options.
+The syntax is the same as in the directus plugin

 Note that if you use the Admin Plugin, a file with your configuration named directus-router.yaml will be saved in the `user/config/plugins/`-folder once the configuration is saved in the Admin.